 Now that school is ending, we like to give tokens of appreciation to the teachers and bus drivers who made a difference in my kids lives this year.
 And after three years of having at least one child in school, I have the whole appreciation gift thing in control.
 (Well, at least in better control than in years past.)
-Sort of.

 I decided on a dual gift for the teachers — something special from my kitchen and a gift certificate.
 For Teacher Appreciation Week, I’d given a few of the teachers Chocolate Chip Banana Bread in a Jar, so that was out (along with anything else in a jar).
 And I wanted it to be something a little bigger — something they could share if they wanted.
-Mini-loaves of bread were the perfect solution.
+Mini-loaves of bread was the perfect solution.

 I went with this mouthwatering recipe for Cinnamon Zucchini Bread Mini-Loaves.
 They have a lighter crumb and a fabulous, rich flavor.
 If you’ve never had zucchini in bread before, ignore that it’s in the title and try this anyway.
 As long as you like cinnamon, you will love this bread.
 The zucchini lends a moist crumb to this bread along with speckles of green — but that’s it.
 So, don’t fear the zucchini, I swear.